LittleTimmy52/OpenComputers/Agriculture/README.md

-# Aggriculture
+# riculture

-## Special note
-I am currently working onthe interface stuff, as of now im just making a whole new set of intercace stuff ill clean things up later

 ## Purpose
-The programs here are for controlling aggriculture output based on the ammounts in a refined storage inventory system.
+The programs here are for controlling agriculture output based on the ammounts in a refined storage inventory system.
 It is intended to be a wired connection to keep the system secure as with wireless networks are subject to interference and bad actors, I did not make any secure connection protocol to make it hack proof.
 However, the server communication with the interface or other systems will be.